mschuetze/Auto_Import_SpeakerImages_To_InDesign/README.md

 - Check if paragraph style **"speakers"** exists in the document – if not, throw error and stop script.
 - Loop through each page and find paragraph with style **"speakers"**.
 - Copy content of found paragraph to variable.
-- Trim content of variable to only include the speaker name – everything after the opening bracket is removed.
+- Trim content of variable to only include the speaker name – everything after the opening bracket (i.e. company) is removed.